FAQ - Lending

 Yes.
 The Working Capital programme is implemented through commercial banks with which HBOR has agreed cooperation under the programme, and the list of commercial banks can be found on the HBOR website alongside the programme.
 Commercial banks determine eligible borrowers on their own.

-19. Is it acceptable to finance the purchase of real estate from a connected client?
+17. Is financing the purchase of real estate from a related party acceptable?

-22. Can a purchase of vehicle be financed from investment programmes for a company whose registered activity is road transport of goods?
+19. Can the purchase of a vehicle be financed from investment programs for a company whose registered activity is road transportation of goods?

 Only costs incurred after submitting a written loan application or an investment announcement can be recognised as justified costs under the planned project.